volarjs/vscode-typescript-web/README.md

 ## Syntax Highlighting and Grammar

-This extension only includes IntelliSense and syntax highlighting support for .vue, .svelte, and .mdx files; you will still need to install the corresponding extensions for this:
+This extension only includes IntelliSense support; you will still need to install the corresponding extensions for syntax highlighting and grammar:

 - Vue: https://marketplace.visualstudio.com/items?itemName=Vue.volar
 - Svelte: https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode